 #8 – Kitchen Countertop or Drywall Installation

-During your kitchen renovation, you’ve likely taken the time to select the countertop materials or drywall necessary to achieve the look and feel you desire.
+During your kitchen renovation, you’ve likely taken the time to compare the countertop materials or drywall necessary to achieve the look and feel you desire.
 An unethical contractor could be tempted to select a thinner, substandard, or even contaminated material for the job in an effort to save money and cut corners.
 You may not discover this tactic until months or even years after the job is complete and the contractor has run off with your money.
 Trustworthy contractors and remodeling companies like Total Restore will confirm the material choices for the project before installing them.

 #9 – Broken Materials or Fixtures